zhangxiaofan101/zhangxiaofan101.github.io/_news/announcement_2.md

 related_posts: false
 ---

 We got 2 papers accepted in ACL 2023!
+Maybe I should stay in Canada and wait.